 Full course description

 Building on the course “Neuroimaging: Functional MRI”, this course will examine advanced topics of fMRI methodology and applications.
-In the first week, students learn how knowledge about vascular effects on the MRI signal may help to detect BOLD artefacts.
-In the second week, principles of real-time fMRI will be presented.
+It will be discussed how knowledge about vascular effects on the MRI signal may help to detect BOLD artefacts.
+Furthermore, principles of real-time fMRI will be presented.
 This is followed by an overview of fMRI neurofeedback studies and a discussion of its use as a new therapeutic tool.
 In addition, machine learning techniques for the real-time decoding of mental states and the application of these techniques in brain-computer interfaces will be discussed.
-In the third week, advanced cortical mapping techniques are examined, including estimation of population receptive fields for visual and cognitive topographic maps.
-Furthermore, deep neural networks will be discussed in the context of modeling responses of the visual system.
-During the last two meetings the possibilities of “mesoscopic” ultra-high field brain imaging will be discussed focusing on studies with sub-millimeter spatial resolution aiming to understand brain activity at the level of cortical columns and cortical layers.
+Subsequently, advanced cortical mapping techniques are examined, including estimation of population receptive fields for visual and cognitive topographic maps.
+Furthermore, deep neural networks will be discussed in the context of modeling responses along the visual hierarchy.
+Finally, the possibilities of “mesoscopic” ultra-high field brain imaging will be discussed enabling new possibilities to understand brain activity at the level of cortical columns and cortical layers.

 Students are able to understand: